ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 #### The Lennard-Jones Combining Rules
 - The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
-- Avoid huge number of parameters for each combination of different atom types.
+- Avoid a huge number of parameters for each combination of different atom types.
 - Different force fields use different combining rules.

 ![Combining rules ]({{ page.root }}/fig/combining_rules.svg){: width="380" }